JuniorMario/Chatroom/README.md

 Build the application with docker-compose

     docker-compose up --build -d
-   Open your browser on localhost, port 3000/chat(or click [here](http://localhost:3000/chat).
+   Open your browser on localhost, port 3000/chat(or click [here](http://localhost:3000/chat)).
 **Enjoy it!**

 ## Dependencies
 ### When running docker:
  - Docker
+ - Docker Compose

  ### When running local: